 - Majority of Malaysians have a positive outlook on their personal finances and job prospects

-The Malaysia consumer confidence index continued its surge in the third quarter of 2018 to 127 percentage points (pp), up 10 points from the previous quarter and up 31 points versus Q3 2017, according to The Conference Board Global Consumer Confidence Survey, in collaboration with Nielsen.
+Malaysia’s consumer confidence continued its surge in the third quarter of 2018 to an index score of 127, up 10 points from the previous quarter and up 31 points from Q3 2017, according to The Conference Board Global Consumer Confidence Survey, which is produced in collaboration with Nielsen.

 This is the highest recorded confidence score in Malaysia, propelling Malaysia to become the third most confident country behind India and Vietnam (up four spots from the previous quarter).